LA Takes a Hard Look at Takeout Trash + How to #SkipTheStuff

 Heal the Bay and Reusable LA are advocating for #SkipTheStuff legislation in both Los Angeles City and Los Angeles County.
 In January 2021, Los Angeles City Councilmembers Paul Koretz and Paul Krekorian introduced a motion to draft city-wide legislation to #SkipTheStuff.
 It would require all foodware accessories to be available only upon request for takeout, delivery, and third-party delivery apps.
 The Los Angeles County Board of Supervisors followed suit in February 2021 and unanimously passed a similar motion after it was introduced by Boardmember Sheila Kuehl.

-This legislation also fully recognizes that community members with disabilities may need plastic straws, single-use utensils, or other foodware accessories to provide suitable accommodations for ease of use.
+This legislation recognizes that community members may need single-use straws, utensils, and/or other foodware accessories.
 It is crucial that restaurants and third-party delivery apps readily promote and provide accommodations for all.
-This “upon request” model is intentionally structured to meet all ADA requirements and accommodations to ensure that there is equitable access to easily enjoy dine-in, takeout, or delivery from LA eateries.
-Under this ordinance, customers are encouraged to request foodware accessories if they want them and will have them provided.
+This “on request” model is intentionally structured to meet all ADA requirements and accommodations to ensure equitable access to easily enjoy dine-in, takeout, or delivery from LA eateries.
+Under this ordinance, businesses may provide foodware accessories to customers who request them.

 Restaurants and food delivery apps should default to no single-use accessories for orders, unless the customer requests them.
 Switching to foodware accessories “upon request” reduces unnecessary waste and saves restaurants money.
 Los Angeles has done this before with straws on request.
 At a time when local restaurants and small businesses are struggling to stay open, this is a simple solution to cut down on both excess costs and plastic pollution.
 We support these ordinances as a win-win for our LA communities, businesses, and environment.